-Please see our RIIO-ED2 Load Related Expenditure Strategy (Annex 4A.2 of our RIIO-ED2 Business Plan) if you would like more information on how we created our investment scenarios and set the baseline scenario.
+Please see our RIIO-ED2 Business Plan if you would like more information on how we created our investment scenarios and set the baseline scenario.

-2.3 Using innovation to take our forecasting further
+Using innovation to take our forecasting further

 DFES, CCC, and ESO forecasts are wide-area macro forecasts.
 To develop our load-related intervention plan, we need to understand what is happening at a much more locationally granular level.
-This is especially important for domestic EV chargers and heat pumps, as they are the two main drivers of increasing network demand.
+This is especially important for 2.3 domestic EV chargers and heat pumps, as they are the two main drivers of increasing network demand.

-In response, we've developed two enhanced forecasting tools built on successful innovation projects.
-They're called EV-UP and Heat-Up, and they use spatial, demographic, and socioeconomic data to forecast EV and heat pump uptake for every customer we serve.
+In response, we have developed two enhanced forecasting tools built on successful innovation projects.
+They are called EV-UP and Heat-Up, and they use spatial, demographic, and socioeconomic data to forecast EV and heat pump uptake for every customer we serve.
 We are the only DNO to do this.